-As any tender of a plum tree knows, they are prolific with fruit that seems to ripen all at once.
+As the tender of any plum tree knows, they are prolific with fruit that seems to ripen all at once.
 Plum jam is the most common way to make the most of the fruit before it rots, but this chutney is another — dare I say more interesting — way to use the harvest.
 It's particularly tasty on pork or poultry, and makes a fun twist on traditional cranberry sauce with the turkey come Thanksgiving.
 I've even been known to use it in place of jelly in a peanut butter sandwich, and it goes quite nicely with almond butter, too.

 Currants are the traditional dried fruit to add here, but I've been known to use chopped dried blueberries here to great effect.